 There are a number of Lake Balaton day tours you can book through Get Your Guide.
 Many of them include wine tastings and cruises on the lake.

-Budapest was a surprisingly exciting food city.
-It’s got great street food and interesting food halls to go with its wealth of traditional restaurants serving tasty Hungarian cuisine.
+Budapest has a great restaurant scene.
+It’s got amazing street food and interesting food halls to go with its wealth of traditional restaurants serving tasty Hungarian cuisine.
 Check out our food guide for a list of some of the best restaurants in Budapest.

 Thirteen may be too many for most people so I’ve listed five of our favorites below.
 Be sure to click through to the full food guide for more pictures and information.